cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - In both GraphRelaySync, it needs to test wether the target KV holding cbor.cid are already in local or not.

 - File operation transaction, FileAMTRoot creation and seeding, related nounce and seeders accessible through wormhole. 文件操作
 - Principle of traverse, once in a "ChainID+relay+peer" communication, we will not incur another recursive process to a new peer to get supporting evidence.
 If some Key-values are missing to prevent validation, just abort process to go next randomness.
-This is the depth priority. 验证投票过程访问节点深度优先。
+We use E. process manager to create top level concurrency.
+For mobile device,concurrency is hard to manage due to memory restraint.

 - Address system:
 - TAU private key: the base for all community chain address generation;